kvedala/owasp-quiz/README.md

 - If questions fail to generate, OWASP page structure may have changed.
 Update the selectors in `internal/scraper/*`.
 - Ensure the cluster can reach `https://cheatsheetseries.owasp.org` over the internet.
+ - If the Ingress returns 502 locally, ensure the NGINX annotations include `proxy-ssl-verify: "false"` to trust self‑signed backend/frontend pods.

 ---